lyquocphong/job-board-api/README.md

 # Job Board API

-REST API that exposes endpoints for the Job Board frontend.
+The Job Board REST API is a backend service that provides endpoints for managing job listings.
+It leverages the power of ChatGPT, an AI-based language model, to generate AI descriptions for job postings.
+This API allows users to create, update, and delete job listings, as well as retrieve job details and generate AI descriptions for specific jobs.

 - Repository: [job-board-board](https://github.com/lyquocphong/job-board-api)